ZEDA.IO

 Product manager · 2 UX designers · 4 engineers

-Zeda.io needed a more focused and modern product experience to support product strategy, discovery, and roadmap workflows.
+Zeda.io was growing faster than its product experience could support.
+It needed a more focused and modern product experience for product strategy, discovery, and roadmap workflows.
 I led the redesign of the core platform experience, simplifying complex workflows, improving navigation, and creating a cleaner, more scalable interface for product teams.

 Overview